sled-group/Transparent-Coherent-PMD/README.md

 poetry env use /path/to/desired/python
 ```

-If using Great Lakes, you will need to create a `conda` environment with Python 3.10 and activate it before running the above:
+If using Great Lakes, you can create a `conda` environment with Python 3.10 and activate it before running the above:

 ```
 module load python3.10-anaconda/2023.03